 Data parsing

 Routines for reading simple column data into LookupTable1D are available.
-This is typically used, e.g., when parsing transport coefficients or other types of data requires by a computer simulation.
+This is typically used, e.g., when parsing transport coefficients or other types of data required by a computer simulation.

 Currently, three types of file reads are supported: